trojrobert/trojrobert.github.io/_posts/2020-06-03-from-competition-to-production-deploying-machine-learning-model-using-ugandan-air-quality-forecast-challenge-on-azure.md

 **[Azure ML Workspace]( https://docs.microsoft.com/en-us/azure/machine-learning/studio/what-is-ml-studio)** is a dedicated platform for data scientists to manage data science workflow.
 It coordinates all resources and steps in building, testing and deploying a machine learning model.

-**[Compute target](https://docs.microsoft.com/en-us/azure/machine-learning/concept-compute-target)** – is a computing resource used for training machine learning models, it helps in creating environments for training your model.
+**[Compute target](https://docs.microsoft.com/en-us/azure/machine-learning/concept-compute-target)** is a computing resource used for training machine learning models, it helps in creating environments for training your model.
 It could be your local machine or a cloud-based resource.

-**Estimator** – it is used for managing a machine leaning experiment, it contains all the package dependencies required to run an experiment.
+**Estimator** is used for managing a machine leaning experiment, it contains all the package dependencies required to run an experiment.

 ### Create a workspace
 There are several ways of creating a workspace on Azure, we can use the command line, Azure SDK or the Azure Portal.
 In my case I used Azure SDK, the code snippet is written below